BlueWinds/WarTechIIC/Campaigns.md

     - goto: Exit
 ```

-`id` is, straightforwardly, and event id.
+`id` is, straightforwardly, an event id.
+Its requirements are ignored; use an `if` condition instead.
+Only events with `Company` or `Commander` scope are supported at the moment.
+If you really want another event scope, ask BlueWinds.

 ### `video`
 Play a video cutscene.
 The next Entry triggers once the video is done playing (or the player skips it).